 Small Propane Tank Sizes

 Propane tank sizes can be confusing, being measured in pounds, gallons, and capacity.
+There are single use and refillable portable tanks.
 The smaller tanks or cylinders are as follows:

 |Capacity||Weight Empty||Weight Full|